 I am learning about management as well as trying to save money to open my own restaurant, I want to relate to every sector of the business so that I can understand everything about the business that will help me to be able to work with people better.”

-Wandile Mpakumpaku of Capsicum Culinary Studio is looking forward to working with the Cape of Good Hope wines from the Anthonij Rupert Wyne Estate.
+Wandile Mpakumpaku of Capsicum Culinary Studio presented the wines from the Cape of Good Hope range from the Anthonij Rupert Wyne Estate.

 LEO DE SMIDT